zaveriadi7/Tasknest/README.md

 TaskNest

 A task management web application that allows users to create, update, and delete tasks.
 Users can also upload, preview, and download files associated with tasks(coming soon).
-This app is built using Node.js, Express.js, PostgreSQL, and Multer for file handling.
+This app is built using Node.js, Express.js, PostgreSQL.

 Features
 Create Tasks: Users can create new tasks with a name, description, and file attachment.